 - Participants will be seated on wooden benches in an enclosed blind with a guide.
 Small pillows or seat cushions may be used.

 - Each participant is allowed to bring along one backpack or duffel bag.
 Maximum carry-in size is 17” x 13” x 10” (approximately 35L).
 Space is limited in the blinds.
 Please be courteous to the other guests and stay within this size restriction.
 With the exception of binoculars, blankets, seat cushions and tripods, EVERYTHING must be transported in a backpack or duffel bag.
 This includes camera equipment.

 - Participants will need to stay inside the blind until the birds have finished courtship displays and flushed the lek.
 This is determined by the prairie chickens’ behavior and cannot be precisely scheduled.
 Your guide will determine when participants may leave.

 - Be advised that there are no bathrooms in the viewing blind or anywhere close to the lek.
 We recommend that you limit your liquid intake prior to the viewing tour.
-Bathrooms will be available immediately following the viewing.
+Bathrooms will be available immediately before departing for the blinds and following the viewing.

 - Keep noise to a minimum during all parts of the trip.
 This includes parking, exiting your cars and hiking to and entering the blinds.

 - Cell phones are allowed but must be placed on “silent.”

 - Binoculars are highly recommended.